Enhancement

 Enhancing Angler Experiences

-Docks Program – Over the years SVSFE has installed angling docks throughout lakes in the Duck and Porcupine Mountains.
+Docks Program – Over the years SVSFE has installed angling docks throughout lakes in the Duck and Porcupine Mountains with recent upgrades in 2023.
 These docks are intended to create better angling opportunities for shoreline fishing.
-Some popular ones include the T-Dock at Two Mile Lake and the Fishing Pier in Lagoon Creek at Whitefish Lake.
+Some popular ones include the T-Docks at Two Mile Lake and the Fishing Pier in Lagoon Creek at Whitefish Lake.
 Docks remain in place year-round, therefore mother nature can alter placement/conditions.
 Please notify SVSFE of any concerns.

 Signage